AGRINFO AGRINFO logo

 Water content in poultry

-It is proposed that only the chemical method will be allowed for checking water content (Art.
+The new rules allow only the chemical method for checking water content (Art.
 5; Annex I).
-The drip method, which is currently permitted, will be removed due to its unreliability.
+The drip method is no longer permitted due to its unreliability.
 Controls of water content in poultry will be carried out on the basis of risk analysis, including for imports from non-EU countries (Art.
 6.7).

 Reducing food waste